ariellourenco/algorithms/README.md

 ## Design Goals

 My main goal is to express the core algorithmic ideas in an elegant, simple and pedagogical manner, not pragmatic.
 I am not trying to save on space or obtain better perfomance than their counterparts in `System`.
+For Big-O time and space complexities of common algorithms used in .NET and Computer Science checkout the [Big-O Algorithm Complexity Cheat Sheet](https://github.com/RehanSaeed/.NET-Big-O-Algorithm-Complexity-Cheat-Sheet).

 To the best of my knowledge, these solutions are correct.
 If you find anything incorrect feel free to create an issue or to open a pull request.